-- Include professional artists’ fees paid in accordance with industry standards.
+- Include artists’ fees paid in accordance with union rates or recommended industry standards

 Eligible expenses include:

-- Travel, transportation of freight and equipment, insurance and related costs.
+- Travel, ground transportation, visas, transportation of freight and equipment, insurance and related costs

-- Per diems (meal allowance) and accommodation at rates defined by appropriate artists’ collective agreements or reflective of where the tour is taking place.
+- Per diems (daily meal allowance) and accommodations of artists and technical personnel while on tour at rates defined by appropriate collective agreements or reflective of where the tour is taking place

 The activities for which you are requesting funding cannot start before three months after the deadline date, and must be completed no more than two years after you receive the grant results.

 - Categories 1 and 3: professional artists with a permanent physical address in Ontario working in an arts practice supported at OAC

 - Categories 1 and 3: ad hoc groups/collectives with a permanent physical address in Ontario working in an arts practice supported at OAC

 - Categories 1, 2 and 3: not-for profit arts organizations, as well as eligible for-profit book and magazine publishers, with a permanent physical address in Ontario working in an arts practice supported at OAC